cossacklabs/themis/docs/examples/Themis-server/swift/README.md

 // ---------------------- END KEY GENERATION -----------------------------------
 ```
 5. Uncomment key generation and run the example.
-The output in the console will look something like this:
+The console output will look something like this:

 ```swift
  ------------ running SSession Client example